 The same is true for us.

-No matter how long we have walked in harmony with God, distress can turn our affection for him into anger and incite cynicism about his existence, goodness, and relevance.
+No matter how long we may have walked in harmony with God, a new hardship can turn our affection for him into anger and incite cynicism about his existence, goodness, and relevance.

-Fortunately, God’s promise of aid is not conditioned on our correct response to suffering.
+Fortunately, God does not condition his promise of aid on our correct response to suffering.
 He remains ready to help us despite our bitterness.
 All we must do is take steps to access his aid.

-We must realign our view of God with his self-revelation, as disclosed in nature and the Bible, confess our distrust, accept his forgiveness, and resume our effort to walk in harmony with him.
+We must realign our view of God with his self-revelation, confess our distrust, accept his forgiveness, and resume our effort to walk in harmony with him.